ashkanalinejad/Supervised-Simultaneous-MT/README.md

 You also need to have a fully trained NMT model and its output by fairseq for your desired language pair, before starting to run the code.
 So you will have two parallel folders: 1.
 A clone of this repo 2.
 Original Fairseq folder with your NMT experiments.

 The following commands are based on IWSLT14 dataset.
 Change it according to your own dataset. `/path/to/datafolder/data-bin/iwslt14.tokenized.de-en/` refers to the bin folder of modified data by fairseq, where the .bin and .idx files are located.
 You may need to add an additional dictionary for the actions.
-There is a sample action dictionary in this repo, called: "dict.act.txt".
+There is a sample action dictionary in this repo, called: `dict.act.txt`.
+Place this in the same data folder next next to the other data files.

 ## Generating oracle action sequences
 In order to generate action sequences for Test set run the the following command: